|Coordinates:||16.6645 S 69.0442 W|

 Whatever are the reasons - Peruvian experience shows that a visit to a fresh meteorite impact site can be hazardous to health.

-Soon, in the 20th September Peruvian scientists reported that in Carancas took place meteorite impact.
+Soon, on September 20, Peruvian scientists reported that in Carancas took place meteorite impact.

 Research continues, but now it looks like some 7 - 12 t heavy (1.6 - 2 m in diameter) chondritic meteorite (H4-5 chondrite) entered the atmosphere with a speed of some 12 - 17 km per second.

 As it was going through the atmosphere from east to west, it lost part of its mass and slowed down to some 3 - 6 km/sec.